andreaseinsiedler/totalmix_midi_mapping/README.md

 With this Script you can map your Midi Controller to a Channel Volume for a specific Submix.
 It basically changes to the required Submix, before sending the Midi Data.

-Installation:
+## Installation:

-Download the appropriate Zip-File for you OS.
+Download the appropriate Zip-File for you OS and unzip it.
+- [Releases](https://github.com/andreaseinsiedler/totalmix_midi_mapping/releases) - latest builds of the script

+The app is portable and should be started the following way:

-For Windows: Start the Script with the Open_totalmix_midi_mapping_with_error_display.bat
+for Windows: start the script with the Open_totalmix_midi_mapping_with_error_display.bat

-For Mac:
+for Mac: just start totalmix_midi_mapping

-Usage:
+## Usage:

 The Mapping - Matrix is stored in a csv File (totalmix_midi_mapping - matrix.csv)
 All the Midi Commands are also stored in a csv File (totalmix_midi_mapping - commands.csv)